canonical/juju-dashboard/README.md

 ## Using the Dashboard with Juju

-Below are the commands you can use to interact with the dashboard with Juju 2.8+
+Below are the commands you can use to interact with the dashboard from Juju 2.8+

 usage: `juju <command>`